snknitin/PyTorch_learn/README.md

 * int64(Long)
 * int32(Int)
 * uint8(byte)
 So if the dtype of your numpy array is np.int8, then you'll get an error

     torch.from_numpy(np_array)  # This will convert the nd array into torch.DoubleTensor by default

     torch_tensor.numpy() # Converts the torch tensor to a numpy nd array

+# CPU to GPU